johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
+* NEXT
+  * Fix crash that occured when performing a search with no values.
 * 2.7.1
   * Fix issue with start and endpoint not being properly set before fetching routes.
   * Fix so that legal notices show properly.